arithefirst/lockbox/README.md

 Now that the Docker Compose stack is running, you can access the server from your browser at `http://IP_ADDR`, where `IP_ADDR` is the URI of the server that you are running the stack on (This should be the same URI that you set in Step 2).

+> [!IMPORTANT]
+> If you are not accessing the site at localhost, you must have a valid SSL certificate setup, as the site cookies are set to secure mode and you will not be able to log into the admin dashboard without them.

 ## Usage

 Throughout the usage section, assume `IP_ADDR` is the IP or domain of the server that you are running your stack on